Optimize log queries in Azure Monitor

 //more efficient SecurityEvent | where Process =~ "conhost.exe" | count

 Use effective aggregation commands and dimensions in summarize and join

-Join and summarize commands may cause high CPU utilization when they're processing a large set of data.
-Their complexity is directly related to the number of possible values, referred to as cardinality, of the columns that are using as the
+Join and summarize commands might cause high CPU utilization when they're processing a large set of data.
+Their complexity is directly related to the number of possible values, referred to as cardinality, of the columns that are used as the

 //less efficient Perf | summarize avg(CounterValue) by CounterName, CounterPath, ObjectName